kpaede/Verovio-Music-Renderer/README.md

 Q: When I use "measureRange" it just renders a blank box.
 A: Change the breaks type (also in the plugin options).

+Q: I don't hear anything and playback isn't starting.
+A: You need to be connected to the internet to load the Soundfont for playback.
+It won't start offline (and note highlighting won't either).